thomastoye/nmct-cashless/README.md

 Other code smell includes dynamically generating new databases and users and needing a Windows service to keep the databases in sync.

-Sure, I get that this containered approach makes for easier back-ups and marginally better security (only marginally since all requests have to go through the Web API anyway).
+Sure, I get that this containered approach makes for easier back-ups and marginally better security (only marginally, since all requests have to go through the Web API anyway).
 But it's just not worth it in my opinion.

-My solution would have been to have one big databases, for all organisations and the company.
+My solution would have been to have one big database, for all organisations and the company.
 In the case of the registers mentioned above, there could be a table storing all registers, then a join table joining registers with organisations.
 The products table could be a big table with a FK pointing to which organisation they belong to.

 ## Not using Entity Framework